Katherin-Arroyal/Caculator-in-C-/README.md

-// Alright so I made a code for caculator for C++.
-Hope you like it!

 # include <iostream>
 using namespace std; // we must include the namespace std or else the code we type will not working